Zone Look-up Map

 Does the City regulate short-term rentals, like AirBnB and VRBO?

-Yes, any property owner who rents all or part of their home or an accessory dwelling unit on their property for 29 days or less, must register with the City Planning Department.
-However, they are not restricted in any way in residential zones by the IDO, as long as the building meets all other zoning standards that regulate building/site design or use.
-The following restrictions apply from the City Ordinance Code for Short Term Rentals:
+Yes, any property owner who rents all or part of their home (or an accessory dwelling unit on their property) for 29 days or less, must register with the City Planning Department.
+The IDO does not restrict short term-rentals in residential zones, as long as the building meets all other zoning standards that regulate building/site design or use.
+The following restrictions from the City Ordinance Code apply to short-term rentals (STRs):

 - Each STR owner (person or corporation), must have a business registration with the City.